oseijoel6111/swift-sender/README.md

 Usage

 Register a new user: Navigate to /admin/signup and create a new account.
 Log in: Navigate to /admin/login and log in with your credentials.
 Create an email template: Navigate to /emails/templates and create a new template.
-Send an email: Use the created template to send an email via the /emails/send endpoint.
-View sent emails: Navigate to /emails/history to view the history of sent emails.
+Send an email: Use the created template to send an email via the /emails/send endpoint View sent emails: Navigate to /emails/history to view the history of ent emails.

 Challenges and Solutions
 Responsive Email Design: Ensured email templates are responsive using media queries.